LeeHDsniper/AutoSqli/README.md

 2. ####Extract sqlmap file to the document where your python is
 3. ####Run sqlmapapi.py as server

-    * If you use Linux,maybe these command is useful:
+    * If you use Linux,maybe these commands are useful:
     <br>`cd /usr/lib/python2.7/sqlmap-master`
     <br>`sudo python ./sqlmapapi.py -s`

-    * If you use Windows,you need run command prompt with   administrator privilege and use `cd` get in document where sqlmap-  master is
+    * If you use Windows,you need to run a command prompt with administrator privilege and use `cd` get in document where sqlmap-master is
     <br>Type:`python sqlmapapi.py -s`

 4. ####Run AutoSqli,py